unificdotcom/kinesis-auto-scaling/README.md

 # Modifying / Recompiling the Lambda

-Simply edit the `scale.go` file as needed and run `./build` to genrate a `kinesis_scaling.zip` suitable for Lambda deployment.
-Go 1.15.x is recommened.
+Simply edit the `scale.go` file as needed and run `./build` to generate a `kinesis_scaling.zip` suitable for Lambda deployment.
+Go 1.15.x is recommended.